Internationalization

 What uses the hooks inside f-ui

-Recipe props: locale and t on <DataTable> (and similar)
+Recipe props: locale and t on list / select recipes

-Some recipes accept locale and t as sugar: they wrap their subtree in a nested <FuiI18nProvider> so one table can differ from the rest of the page.
+Some recipes accept locale and t as sugar: they wrap their subtree in a nested <I18nProvider> so one surface can differ from the rest of the page.

 | Props | Effect |